Systems management

-Systems management refers to enterprise-wide administration of distributed systems including (and commonly in practice) computer systems.
+Systems management is enterprise-wide administration of distributed systems including (and commonly in practice) computer systems.
 Systems management is strongly influenced by network management initiatives in telecommunications.
 The application performance management (APM) technologies are now a subset of Systems management.
 Maximum productivity can be achieved more efficiently through event correlation, system automation and predictive analysis which is now all part of APM.

+Discussion

 Centralized management has a time and effort trade-off that is related to the size of the company, the expertise of the IT staff, and the amount of technology being used: